Energizer lawsuit over Duracell's pink bunny can keep going

-In a decision last week, U.S. District Judge Carol Jackson in St. Louis said Duracell, recently bought by Warren Buffett’s Berkshire Hathaway Inc, must face claims that its bunny confuses consumers and irreparably harms Energizer, which has used a bunny mascot since 1989.
+In a decision last week, U.S. District Judge Carol Jackson in St. Louis said Duracell, recently bought by Warren Buffett’s Berkshire Hathaway Inc (BRKa.N), must face claims that its bunny confuses consumers and irreparably harms Energizer, which has used a bunny mascot since 1989.

 Energizer said it has spent hundreds of millions of dollars using its bunny to market its batteries, using the slogan that both “keep going and going and going.”